rcoker12/ngStore/README.md

 # ngStore

 ## Setting up the database
-1. In SQL Server create a new DB called ngStore
+1. Make sure you have Entity Framework Core .NET Command-line Tools using NuGet
+2. Run `dotnet ef migrations add InitialCreate` in project directory
-2. Run Database -> Database -> ngStoreDB in SQL Server
+2. Run `dotnet ef database update` in project directory
 3. Run Database -> Database -> ngStoreData in SQL Server
 4. In the config.json file edit server ngStoreConnectionString to use your server
 ### You all set!